cam-garrison/documentcloud-plugins-poc/README.md

-# DocumentCloud Add-On Example
+# DocumentCloud Add-On - Metadata Scraper

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be forked and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This repository contains a metadata scraper Add-On for DocumentCloud.

 ## Files